jozavala-msft/data-accelerator/Set-up-aggregate-alert.md

 In the previous example we walked through how to set up a simple alert.
 At times, there is a need for setting up an alert, not based on the current value, but an aggregate value (such as min, max, average, etc.).
-In this tutorial you will larn how to set up an alert for aggregated values, without writing any code.
+In this tutorial you will learn how to set up an alert for aggregated values, without writing any code.

 # Steps to follow
 * Create a flow using [first tutorial to create a pipeline in 5 minutes](Creating-your-first-pipeline-in-5-minutes!).
 Note that in the Input tab, our batch interval defaults to 30 seconds i.e. events will be processed in intervals of 30 seconds.